Last updated on September 15th, 2023 at 08:42 pm

 Keep in mind that the “TH” sound is written with the letter “Θ” in Greek.

-Differences in the alphabets are minor, the Latin alphabet, after all, is the natural evolution of the Greek Euboean alphabet which in turn is a transformation of the Phoenician alphabet with the additions of vowels.
+Differences in the alphabet are minor.
+The Latin alphabet, after all, is the natural evolution of the Greek Euboean alphabet, which in turn was a local variation of the Greek alphabet.

-Finally, you will see that saying “is all Greek to me” is a non-sense expression, therefore for something completely unknown it’s more appropriate to say “it’s all Chinese to me“.
+Finally, you will see that saying “It’s all Greek to me” is a nonsensical expression.
+Therefore, it’s good to abandon this expression as it can be seen as a sign of ignorance, change it instead by saying: ‘It’s all Chinese to me”.

 They are all Hellenic(Greek)

-According to one estimate, more than 150,000 words of English are derived from Greek words…source:www.britishcouncil.org
+According to one estimate, more than 150,000 English words, directly or indirectly, are derived from Greek words…source:www.britishcouncil.org

 Learn 100 Greek words in 10 minutes!